 The Chinatown Storytelling Centre welcomes school visits for grades 5 and up, with a range of guided tours, learning activities, and neighbourhood walks as available options.

-We are currently offering three school programs that can be adapted to suit your students’ interests and needs.
+We are currently offering four school programs that can be adapted to suit your students’ interests and needs.

 The programs can also be paired with a visit to the Dr. Sun Yat-Sen Classical Chinese Garden.